-It is incredibly lightweight and portable, and while there have been a couple of issues with the overall quality of the picture, this is uncommon.
+It is incredibly lightweight and portable, and while there have been a couple of issues with the overall picture quality, this is uncommon.

 It has a great range of features, and a lot of versatility when it comes to the kinds of devices that it can be paired with.
 An overall excellent choice.

 Best DLP Cheap Projector – Do Cooler

 DLP cheap projectors can be a great piece of tech to have in the home, and while they are usually pretty pricey, we have found one that might just make a perfect fit for both you and your budget.
 Take a look and see for yourself.